I’m not a Buddhist. Or maybe I am.

 I ran to avoid the conflict, not with her, but with my own fear of the conflict.

-K is a good person but we all have things, but how I responded to her was my choices and not her fault.
+Beatrix is a good person but we all have things, but how I responded to her was my choice and not her fault.

 The reality is I sought out pleasant things and places.
 I chased things and people that would make me feel important, safe, needed, wanted, and heard.
 I chased things that balanced out my pain with pleasure.
 Which is the point.
 “I feel bad!
 Maybe this will bring me pleasure.
 Or this.
 Or this.
 Or this…”